apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

-All this said, with the defaults of fs.s3.change.detection.mode=server and fs.s3.change.detection.source=etag against Amazon's S3, copy should in fact either copy the expected file version or, in the case of an eventual consistency anamoly, generate `RemoteFileChangedException`.
+All this said, with the defaults of fs.s3.change.detection.mode=server and fs.s3.change.detection.source=etag against Amazon's S3, copy should in fact either copy the expected file version or, in the case of an eventual consistency anomaly, generate `RemoteFileChangedException`.
 The same should be true with fs.s3.change.detection.source=versionid.

 #### Out of Sync Metadata